Halimione portulacoides

 Halimione portulacoides, commonly known as sea purslane, is a shrub found in Eurasia.

 Description

-The plant grows to 1 m in height.
-It is evergreen, and in northern temperate climates it flowers from July to September.
-The flowers are monoecious and are pollinated by wind.
+The perennial plant grows to 1 m in height.
+The leaves are thick and oval-shaped, with a powdery surface.
+In northern temperate climates it flowers from July to September.
+The flowers are small, borne in short clusters, monoecious, and pollinated by wind.

 Taxonomy

 Botanical synonyms include Atriplex portulacoides L. and Obione portulacoides (L.) Moq.
 Recent phylogenetic research revealed that Halimione is a distinct genus and cannot be included in Atriplex.

 Distribution and habitat

 Halimione portulacoides occurs at the sea shores of western and southern Europe, and from the Mediterranean Sea to western Asia.
 A halophyte, it is found in salt marshes and coastal dunes, and is usually flooded at high tide.